 Find out about the NHS Scientist Training Programme (STP)

-You need to complete an online application form which asks a number of questions requiring 250 word answers.
+You need to complete an online application form which usually asks a number of questions relating to healthcare science – it’s usual for questions to incur a word limit (such as 125, 150, 250 or 400 words).
 For example, why you have applied to the programme and your suitability for it.
-You’ll also need to demonstrate your commitment to healthcare science and technology and to the NHS values, and show your leadership and teamwork skills.

-You will then need to complete online aptitude tests in numerical and logical reasoning.
-You can practice these types of tests using Graduates First.
-We subscribe to Graduates First so you can access free.
+You can also practice similar types of tests using Graduates First.
+We subscribe to Graduates First so you can access this for free.

 How can I prepare for the interviews?

-Usually the interview stations are themed.
-For example, there might be a general science station, stations relating to the specific specialism to which you have applied, and one relating to leadership and management or your values and behaviours.
+Usually the interview is themed.
+For example, there might be questions or assessments relating to general science, the specific specialism to which you have applied, or to aspects such as leadership and management or your values and behaviours.

-Here are a few hints and tips about how to prepare for and approach different types of stations:
+Here are a few hints and tips about how to prepare for and approach different types of questions or assessments:

 'Improving lives' is one NHS value and innovation is central to improvement.
 So you could be asked a question such as: